 The force has a responsibility for the review of the effectiveness of the governance framework including the system of internal control.
-This process in ongoing and has resulted in a number of changes being made during the course of 2018/19 as already referenced.
+This process in ongoing and has resulted in a number of changes being made during the course of 2019/20.